openedx-unsupported/devstack/README.md

 [Docker for Windows][] may work but has not been tested and is _not supported_.

+### Docker Sync

+Docker for Mac has known filesystem issues that significantly decrease performance.
+In order to mitigate these issues, we use [Docker Sync][] to synchronize file data from the host machine to the containers.

+If you are using macOS, please follow the [Docker Sync installation instructions][] before provisioning.

 ## Getting Started

 All of the services can be run by following the steps below.
 Note that since we